Keith Andrews (footballer): Milton Keynes Dons

-After a single year at Hull, he moved to Milton Keynes Dons of League Two for the 2006–07 campaign where he became club captain.
+After a single year at Hull City, he moved to Milton Keynes Dons of League Two for the 2006–07 campaign where he became club captain.
 He lost out on promotion in the play-offs, despite scoring in the semi-final tie with Shrewsbury Town.

-However, the next year, now under the managerialship of his former Wolves teammate Paul Ince, brought Andrews success.
+However, the next year, now under the management of his former Wolves teammate Paul Ince, brought Andrews success.
 He scored the winning goal in a match at Stockport County on 19 April 2008 that saw the club promoted to League One, and also scored the opening goal of their 2–0 victory over Grimsby Town with a penalty in the Football League Trophy at Wembley.
 The season ended with him being voted into PFA Team of the Year and having already won the League Two Player of the Year Award at the Football League Awards.
 Andrews was then named at number 38 in a FourFourTwo poll of the top 50 football league players, as well as being named the best player in League 2.
 MK Dons then had a fight on their hands to keep hold of their inspirational skipper with interest from a number of Premiership and Championship clubs.
 He featured in MK Dons's first three games of the 2008–09 season but then was sold to Blackburn Rovers managed by former manager Paul Ince.